 divider

-The following five criteria must be met to activate the Houston Regional Amber Alert System (HRAAS) or the Texas Statewide Amber Network.
+The following criteria must be met to activate the Houston Regional Amber Alert System (HRAAS).

-5. Sufficient information is available to distribute to the public that could assist in locating the abducted child, suspect, or the vehicle used in the abduction.
+1. Is sufficient information available to disseminate to the public to help locate the child, a suspect, or the vehicle used in the abduction?

-Missing adults 65 years of age or older with a diagnosed impaired mental condition may qualify for a Silver Alert issued by the Texas Department of Public Safety.
+Missing adults 65 years of age or older with a diagnosed impaired mental condition may qualify for a Silver Alert issued by Texas Center for the Missing.

 For more general information on the Amber Alert program, read Amber Alert FAQ.